 With a lower annual fee of $69, the Rapid Rewards Plus Visa is an excellent alternative to other Southwest Visa credit cards with higher annual fees.

-While not all of the perks are available with this card, it still provides travelers with the opportunity to earn a large number of rewards points that can be applied to flights.
+While not all of the perks are available with this card, it still allows travelers to earn many rewards points that can be applied to flights.
+Cardholders earn 3,000 bonus points on the anniversary of opening their account.
+Higher numbers of points can be earned on qualified transactions, too.

-Cardholders can earn 2X points on all purchases made directly from Southwest Airlines, and they can earn 1X points on all transactions.
+Cardholders can earn 2X points on all purchases made directly from Southwest Airlines and 1X points on all transactions.
+This credit card is a dynamic solution for travelers who enjoy flying but do not travel regularly.

-Being able to acquire points on a wide spectrum of purchases almost anywhere one goes maximizes the benefit of carrying a rapid rewards card and paying an annual fee.
+Acquiring points on a wide spectrum of purchases almost anywhere one goes, the benefit of carrying a rapid rewards card and paying an annual fee.

 Additional advantages of the Southwest Rapid Rewards Visa include: